Skill-Based Cohorting

 Core curriculum

 At Linder Academy, we prioritize reading, writing, and reasoning—skills that are essential and applicable across all areas of learning.
-This doesn’t mean we limit exploration; in fact, we encourage free inquiry time for students to dive into their passions while applying these core skills to a wide range of subjects.
+But this doesn’t mean we limit exploration; we also encourage free inquiry time for students to dive into their passions while applying these core skills to a wide range of subjects.

 Problem-Based Learning (PBL)